mrhadi/DateCalculator/README.md

 Our main function is countDays and gets two DateClass type parameters and retun result as interget.
 It first check to be sure the fromDate < toDate, if not swap it.

-Then it checks if both dates are at the same month and year, in this case calculation is eady (Line 166).
+Then it checks if both dates are at the same month and year, in this case calculation is easy (Line 166).
 If not, check if they are both at the same year, then count days left to the end of the first month + days passed on the second month and also check if there is any full month between.
 The most complex one is when we have dates on different years, in this case, we calculate the number of days left till end of the first year + count days in full years between two years + days passed on second year.